casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Datasources

-Datasource configuration is stored in `profile-*.yml` files, and not enabled by default.
+Datasource configuration is stored in `profile-*.yml` files.
+These profiles are not enabled by default.
 In this way, it is possible to run a standalone application with an H2 in-memory database, or connect to a network database.
-A datasource configuration must be supplied in order to run the application, either via a profile or external configuration file.
+A datasource configuration must be supplied in order to run the application, either via a profile or via external configuration file.
 Available profiles are: `h2`, `mysql` (untested), `oracle`, `postgres` (untested).

 ## Flyway database migrations